Declawing of crabs: Procedure

-Effects of declawing
+Effects

 Crabs that survive the initial declawing face potential disadvantages in feeding, mating, and self-defense.
 The most immediate impact of declawing, however, is possible death.
 In an experiment using commercial techniques conducted between 1977 and 1978, 47% of Florida stone crabs that had both claws removed died after declawing, as did 28% of single-claw amputees.
 76% of these casualties occurred within 24 hours of declawing.

 Declawing also affects the ability of a crab to feed, as crabs generally use their claws to facilitate the capture and consumption of their prey.
 Declawed stone crabs are forced to scavenge as opposed to actively hunt and forage.
 Stone crabs in controlled experimental settings still consumed the same amount of food, but altered their feeding habits after declawing, eating fish instead of bivalves, normally an important part of their diet in the wild, because bivalves must be opened with the crab's muscular claw.
 Outside experimental settings, where declawed crabs must actively compete for food, mortality from starvation poses a significant danger.
 Research on Jonah crabs by Carloni and Goldstein (2016) found that declawed individuals were much more likely to refuse food altogether.
 Ultimately, different species of crabs respond in different ways to limb loss, with heterochelous crabs facing particular difficulties.

 Additionally, declawed crabs show significantly lower activity levels than negative controls, and may have difficulties attracting mates.
 McCambridge, Dick, and Elwood (2016) demonstrated that brown crabs that had autotomized (detached their own claws) fared better in mating than manually declawed crabs, which were much less likely to successfully attract females.
 Effects on mating appear to vary by species; studies on the green crab and the velvet crab demonstrate that the loss of limbs impair mating chances, but evidence of such an effect among the Atlantic blue crab is mixed.